yambakshi/backup-system/README.md

    1. `new` - Moves the downloaded files from the `./tmp` folder to their destination folders.
    2. `modified` - Moves the downloaded files from the `./tmp` folder to their destination folders replacing the old files.
    3. `removed` - Deletes from the local `D:/` drive.
-5. Finally, save snapshots of the current files state for future comparisons.
+5. Save snapshots of the current files state for future comparisons.

+### Local Backup
+When running the Backup System with the `--local` flag, the backup system will:
+> NOT YET IMPLEMENTED